fahm1/portfolio/Microbe Analysis/README.md

 In this project, we will analyze bacterial phyla that were found on keyboard keys as well as on finger tips.
 We will also take a look at this data on an individual basis.

 In doing so, we will be trying to answer the following questions:
-* Are some bacteria highly correlated to another bacterial phyla?
+* Are some bacterial phyla highly correlated to another bacterial phyla?
 * Do bacterial communities found on keyboard keys and fingertips differ on an individual basis?
 * Is there a correlation between bacteria found on keyboard keys and on finger tips?